‘People Are Drawn To A Space Where They Are Free To Have What They Desire’ – Blue Forest Meets Hidden Doors

 Over the years, we’ve included many secret doors and passageways in our treehouses.
-Take a look at the Adventure Clubhouse or The Magic Home for example.
+Take a look at The Magic Home for example.
 We love getting in touch with other people who have a passion for bringing a touch of magic into people’s lives and were really wowed when we saw the creativity of Hidden Doors designs – from mirrors to bookcases, their doors open up in the most magical ways to reveal secret rooms and hideaway nooks.
 We got in touch and spoke with Jon Harris from Hidden Doors to find out more:

 What’s the story behind Hidden Doors – how did it all start?

 Our founder – Steven Humble – dreamed one day of having a home filled with secret passageways.
 About 12 years ago, while at a totally different job engineering surgical lasers, he searched and found that no one was specialising in secret doors.
 He decided to leave and build his own company which started with a couple local clients and then grew internationally from there.